-Okay, I think I was rather harsh with my assessment of what I think about Tokyo Dark, an adventure point and click horror video game created by Cherrymochi.
+Okay, I think I was rather harsh with my assessment of what I think about Tokyo Dark, an adventure point-and-click horror video game created by Cherrymochi.
 I deleted my old post which I titled Tokyo Dark: Too Political It Will Make the Old Fat Pervert Cry, pointing out how the game lacks depth.
 But I must say the game is not as bad as I make it out to be.
-It’s a decent game, but definitely not mind blowing.
+It’s a decent game, but definitely not mind-blowing.

 What irks me about the game is the fact that Ayami Ito, the protagonist, is a “strong” weak woman.
-She is tough on the outside, but unstable in the inside.
-It’s no surprise that she has to take medicine to cope with her mental health, apart being possessed by a mysterious mask.
+She is tough on the outside, but unstable on the inside.
+It’s no surprise that she has to take medicine to cope with her mental health, apart from being possessed by a mysterious mask.
 She so desperately cannot live without her partner to the point she chases after him into the sewer.
 Strong woman?
 Sounds like a damsel to me.
 She cannot survive without a man.
 The game is sending the wrong message to young girls and women.

-Losing a love one is never easy.
+Losing a loved one is never easy.
 I get it.
-I too had to take anti-depressant pills when I loss not only my mom but a sister two years ago.
+I too had to take anti-depressant pills when I lost not only my mom but a sister two years ago.
 With time though, you become emotionally stronger, not crazier as this game suggested.
 Mental illness is no laughing matter.
 Making a scary game based on mental illness is a touchy subject for me so that is why I am harsh with this game.

-As I said before in my deleted post, the game is like a pretty face makeup Youtuber who makes a living looking pretty, but having no real depth.
+As I said before in my deleted post, the game is like a pretty face makeup Youtuber who makes a living looking pretty but has no real depth.
 While playing the game, I forget I am playing a horror video game as the game focused so much on how hard it is to be a girl in a man’s world.
-We all know perverts love young girls, especially in maid outfit.
+We all know perverts love young girls, especially in a maid outfit.
 But how do you expect to gain revenue if you disrespect your customers?
 Now don’t get me wrong, I am happy to see that the OLD FAT PERVERT got arrested in the game.

-There are plenty of other horror games I enjoyed such as Nightcry and Cat Lady which have stronger message about not giving up in life.
+There are plenty of other horror games I enjoyed such as Nightcry and Cat Lady which have a stronger message about not giving up in life.
 Tokyo Dark tried so hard that it missed the mark.

 I’m not a mean person, so I will leave this post on a positive note: one thing the game got right is that in life, it’s better to laugh than to cry.